mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/Spring Rest/content.md

 dispatcher.setLoadOnStartup(1);
 dispatcher.addMapping("/");
 ```
-If you want to add specific encoding you can add FilterRegistration.Dynamic filter:
+If you want to add specific encoding you can add **FilterRegistration.Dynamic filter**:
 ```Java
 FilterRegistration.Dynamic encodingFilter = servletContext.addFilter("encoding-filter", new CharacterEncodingFilter());
 encodingFilter.setInitParameter("encoding", "UTF-8");